Automation

 #Allowed Redundancy

-These are all valid and equivalent:
+These legacy management forms are valid and equivalent:

 # Redundant PID specifications